nmcl/C--SIM/README_FIRST/README.md

 generate the  code for make  to find the   necessary libraries etc. If these are not correct  for your system  then look in the corresponding file in  Include/Config.
-Also, Configure.h contains  the  information obtained from running configure, and if this file  exists in the local directory or in  the installed directory, the  answers  from this file will be  given as the   defaults  for subsequent  runs (the  installed Configure.h is used in preference to a local version).
+Also, Configure.h contains  the  information obtained from running configure and if this file  exists in the local directory or in  the installed directory, the  answers  from this file will be  given as the   defaults  for subsequent  runs (the  installed Configure.h is used in preference to a local version).